Gene Monahan: Hendrick Motorsports

 After retiring from the Yankees, Monahan moved from his home in Hackensack, New Jersey to Mooresville, North Carolina, where he now works as a consultant for Hendrick Motorsports.
 Monahan serves as an athletic trainer for Hendrick's pit crew members, most of which come from an athletic background.

+Awards

 In 2011, he was inducted into the Irish American Baseball Hall of Fame.

-He has appeared at every Old-Timers' Day since his retirement.
+He has appeared at every Old-Timers' Day since his retirement as of 2024.